1 ¶ O LORD, You have searched me and known me.

 For it is in giving that we receive.

 It is in pardoning that we are pardoned,

 and it is in dying that we are born to Eternal Life.

 Did you notice that Brother Francis said it should be our goal to understand others rather than to be understood ourselves?
 Writing my column has made me realize why this is so.
 When a person feels he is understood, even in small things, it changes everything.
 It makes that person feel like their life’s work is worthwhile.
 That’s why we should daily pray to understand others—because it can make all the difference in the world for them.

 Dr. John L. Cash is the “Country Preacher Dad.”
-He was raised in Stuttgart, Arkansas, and has spent the last 27 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
-(On week days has a desk-job at a public school and teaches Latin on closed-circuit-television.)
-He and his lovely wife, Susan, live in the parsonage next door to the Antioch Christian Church (where Autumn and Yuletide bring good things to eat! ) The Cashes have two sons, Spencer (age 21), and Seth (age 18), who live in the parsonage, too, except when they are away at college.
-He would love to hear from you in an email sent to firstname.lastname@example.org.
+He was raised in Stuttgart, Arkansas, and has spent the last 30 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
+(On week days has a desk-job at a public school, where he used to teach Latin on closed-circuit-television.)
+He and his lovely wife, Susan, live in the parsonage next door to the Antioch Christian Church (where the Preacher’s wife sent “honeybun cake” to school for all the Preacher’s schoolteacher-friends this week.)
+Their kids include Spencer (age 24), his wife Madeline (age 24), and Seth (age 21).
+You can send him a note at email@example.com .